elpeyotl/nuxtNetlify/content/pages/home.md

 ---
-title: Welcome to the yelling light
+title: 666 Welcome to The yelling light 666
 ---
-This is the pace about a label in winti. best label! we release stuff. awsome stuff!!
+666This is the pace about a label in winti. best label! we release stuff. awsome stuff!!

-Feel free to explore!
+Feel free to explore!666